-Angular and React (and many others such as Ember and Vue) are frameworks that developers use to create SPAs efficiently and eloquently.
+Angular, React, and many others (such as Ember and Vue) are frameworks that developers use to create SPAs efficiently and eloquently.

-Simply put, these frameworks are a collection of reusable components, that many developers have contributed to, that follow a defined set of building rules.
+Simply put, these frameworks are a collection of reusable components, which many developers have contributed to, that follow a defined set of building rules.

-If you think of it like building a house, you could mix up the clay, dry the bricks, mine and mold the steel yourself — or you could use the bricks and pipes other people have already designed and focus your time on what makes your house unique.
+If you equate building an SPA to building a house, you could mix up the clay, dry the bricks, and mine and mold the steel yourself — or you could use the bricks and pipes other people have already designed and focus your time on what makes your house unique.

-There are differences between them all but a great thing about SPAs and the frameworks that support them is that, thanks to APIs, with the right integrations, you can use whichever framework you prefer with your other API-enabled technologies.
+There are differences between them all, but a great thing about SPAs and the frameworks that support them is that, thanks to APIs and the right integrations, you can use whichever framework you prefer with your other API-enabled technologies.

-Why Single Page Applications and Content Management Systems Were Historically a Difficult Pairing
+Why Single Page Applications and Content Management Systems Are Historically a Difficult Pairing

-When using SPAs, developers may think of the experience as an “app” but the visitor is still going to think of it as a webpage, and where there is a webpage there is a marketing team itching to optimize it.
+When using SPAs, developers may think of the experience as an “app.”
+But a website visitor is still going to think of it as a webpage.
+And where there is a webpage, there is a marketing team itching to optimize it.

-Because SPAs are apps that require development work to tinker with the display & delivery of the experience, marketers are having to go back to the digital stone age (aka the ‘90s) and ask for development help for every tweak — causing inevitable bottlenecks.
+Because SPAs are apps that require development work to tinker with the display and delivery of the experience, marketers have to ask developers for help with every tweak they want to make — causing inevitable bottlenecks.

-The CMS editing features marketing teams rely on (live preview, drag-and-drop, WYSIWYG editing, etc) are usually tied to the delivery tier in the CMS.
+The usual editing features found in content management systems that marketing teams rely on, like live preview, drag-and-drop, and WYSIWYG editing, are usually tied to the delivery tier in a CMS.

-With SPAs, the delivery is determined by the SPA and the content is simply stored in the CMS in standard way the APIs can read.
-Because the SPA is rendered on the front-end, the back-end CMS has no idea what it should look like and therefore can’t spin up a preview.
+But it gets tricky with SPAs.
+The delivery tier is determined by the SPA and the content is simply stored in the CMS in a standard way that the APIs can read.
+Because the SPA is rendered on the front end, the back-end CMS has no idea what it should look like and therefore can’t spin up a preview.